madeleinesc/note-taker-app/README.md

 ![gif of note taker in action](./images/notetaker.gif)

+To see the deployed note taker on Heroku visit: https://immense-bastion-97694.herokuapp.com/

 # Questions
 If you have any queries or questions in relation to this application, please send to madeleine.codes@gmail.com.